 For a tourist or a travel enthusiast, the first few visits to Paris could be overwhelming.
 One could easily stumble upon history and beauty on every street corner.
-You could be astounded by this beautiful city – giving you difficulty of where and which among the long list of museums and monuments are you going to begin.
-Most tourists prefer to acquire a vacation apartments in Paris in order to save from high hotel room costs.
+You could be astounded by this beautiful city – giving you the difficulty of where and which among the long list of museums and monuments are you going to begin.
+Most tourists prefer to acquire a vacation apartment in Paris in order to save from high hotel room costs.

 - The Louvre – A lifetime would be needed to learn the Louvre inside and out.
 It is definitely one of Paris’ most visited attractions.
 The museum has over 2000 displays of paintings, sculptures, and ornamental objects.
 Also, this is where the globally famous Mona Lisa and Venus de Milo and the works of other famous artistsarelocated.